 I’ve seen answers and arguments from both sides, each with a different set of explanations.
 Listed here are the varying explanations from feng shui experts around the web, paraphrased by me:

-The garage has unsettling and stagnant energy, which is the opposite kind of energy of what the bedroom needs. –Rodika Tchi, “Feng Shui TIps for A Bedroom Over the Garage“
+“The garage has unsettling and stagnant energy, which is the opposite kind of energy of what the bedroom needs.” –Rodika Tchi, “Feng Shui Tips for A Bedroom Over the Garage“

-Garage has a surfeit of Yin energy, which could lead to insomnia or worse, moody behavior and social isolation. –Ann Bingley Gallops, “Feng Shui SOS: My Bedroom is On Top of My Garage!”
+“Garage has a surfeit of Yin energy, which could lead to insomnia or worse, moody behavior and social isolation.” –Ann Bingley Gallops, “Feng Shui SOS: My Bedroom is On Top of My Garage!”

-The idea that the unstable, negative energy [from the garage] that promotes sleeplessness and/or negative experience is untrue.
+“The idea that the unstable, negative energy [from the garage] that promotes sleeplessness and/or negative experience is untrue.
 It’s possible that the issue of having bedroom over a garage was inferred from an early feng shui principle stating that it was unwise to build a home hanging over a moving stream or a river.
-However, this does not apply to cars pulling in and out of a garage a few minutes each day. –Cathleen McCandless, “Feng Shui that Makes Sense“
+However, this does not apply to cars pulling in and out of a garage a few minutes each day.” –Cathleen McCandless, “Feng Shui that Makes Sense“

-It’s bad feng shui only when some type of Qi or energy from the garage is affecting your sleep or comfort in the bedroom.
-I have listed them here so you can decide for yourself whether a bedroom on top of a garage has bad feng shui.
+I’ve listed the four biggest factors here so you can decide for yourself whether a bedroom on top of a garage will yield bad feng shui.

+The first issue pertains to car exhaust, or the gas that’s emitted from a car as a result of fuel combustion.
 If you can smell the car exhaust from your bedroom above the garage, then yes, the feng shui is very bad.

 Garage Door Movements